BrunoSSantana/BrunoSSantana/README.md

 # Who is BrunoSSantana?

-<p style="width:400px">Welcome to my GitHub profile, my name is Bruno Santana.
-I am 23 years old and currently studying web development, and focused on the front-end area.
-I am an enthusiast of technology and how it can change people's lives for the better and that is why I am so passionate about this area that I decided to dedicate myself to.
-At the moment I am looking for a company that, like me, loves what it does and always wants to deliver the best to people and is always in an unrelenting search for its personal and collective development.
+<p style="width:400px">Welcome to my profile, my name is Bruno Santana.
+I'm 24 years old and currently studying web development, Specifically on the nodejs trail.
+I'm an technology enthusiast and how it can change people's lives for the better.
+That's why I am so passionate about this area in which I decided to dedicate myself.
+At the moment I am waiting for classes to start at the Federal Rural University of Pernambuco, where I will be a freshman in Information Systems.